min2ha/ukwa-site/content/target/4725/index.en.md

   "subject": "Nelson Mandela"
 }

-# Stop the War Coallition: What Mandela said about US wars, George Bush and Tony Blair

 <p>A series of quotes and audio-visual recordings from Nelson Mandela, relating to the 2003 war in Iraq.</p>